-The college also partners with other academic consortiums to offer additional online classes to Benedictine College students, allowing students the opportunity to improve their Benedictine GPA and enhance or maintain academic progress toward their degree.
-The consortium classes offered have been reviewed and approved by the Benedictine College Registrar.
+The College also partners with the Acadeum Consortium (https://acadeum.com/) to offer additional online classes to Benedictine College students, allowing students the opportunity to improve their Benedictine GPA and enhance or maintain academic progress toward their degree.
+These select consortium classes offered have been reviewed and approved by the Benedictine College Registrar and the Benedictine College academic department to which the credit will be transferred.
 Students who enroll in these classes take a class taught by a partner institution and transfer the credit and the grade back to Benedictine College.
 These classes are, generally, very compact in nature and have various start dates.
 As a result, they have a tuition refund policy different that Benedictine's published policy stated above.
 Refer to refund timeline below.